 The Seasons on the Other Planets

-(1) NO TILT: If a planet has no tilt, it has no seasons.
-On every part of the planet, the Sun is up for half a day, then down for half a day, and day and night are equal length.
-At the Poles, the Sun circles around the horizon forever.
-At the Equator, it rises vertically at the East point on the horizon, passes directly overhead, then sets vertically at the West point on the horizon.
-At mid-latitudes, it rises at the East point on the horizon, but at an angle to the vertical which is equal to your latitude; passes North or South of overhead by an angle equal to your South or North latitude; then sets at the West point on the horizon, at the same angle that it rose at the East point.
+If a planet has no tilt it has no seasons.
+On every part of the planet the Sun is up for half a day then down for half a day, and day and night are equal length.
+At the Poles the Sun circles around the horizon forever.
+At the Equator it rises vertically at the East point on the horizon, passes directly overhead, then sets vertically at the West point on the horizon.
+At mid-latitudes it rises at the East point on the horizon, but at an angle to the vertical which is equal to your latitude; passes North or South of overhead by an angle equal to your South or North latitude; then sets at the West point on the horizon at the same angle that it rose at the East point.

-(3) EXTREME TILT: On the Earth, there are extreme seasons at the Poles, where the Sun is up for half a year, then down for half a year, but it never gets very warm (i.e., it is always arctic), because the Sun is always low in the sky.
-At the Equator, there are hardly any seasons, and it is always warm (i.e., it is always tropical), because the Sun is up exactly half a day every day of the year, and passes fairly close to overhead every day of the year, so that it shines down on the ground about the same every day of the year, as well.
+), because the Sun is up exactly half a day every day of the year, and passes fairly close to overhead every day of the year, so that it shines down on the ground about the same every day of the year.

-For planets with an extreme tilt, however, as the Sun moves further and further North, it gets higher and higher, and on Uranus, can be nearly overhead for years on end (since the half "year" that the Sun is up is 42 Earth years), making it substantially warmer than the Equator ever gets (where the Sun is only nearly overhead for an hour or two).
-Meanwhile, at the Equator, the Sun, being close to the celestial North Pole, which is at the North point on the horizon (at the Equator on ANY planet), is very low in the sky, providing less than 1/10th the heat per hour that it is doing at the Pole at the same time (particularly during the half-day when it is down!).
+For planets with an extreme tilt, however, as the Sun moves further and further North it gets higher and higher at the North Pole, and on Uranus, the Sun can be nearly overhead at the Pole for years on end (since the half "year" that the Sun is up is 42 Earth years), making it substantially warmer than the Equator ever gets (where the Sun is only nearly overhead for an hour or two).
+Meanwhile, at the Equator, since the Sun is close to the celestial North Pole, which is at the North point on the horizon (this is true at the Equator on ANY planet), it is very low in the sky, providing less than 1/10th the heat per hour that it is providing the Pole at that time (particularly during the half-day when it is down!).

-SUMMARY: So on planets with no tilt, there are no seasonal variations -- just day/night and climatic zone variations.
-On planets with tilts similar to ours, the seasons may be warmer and shorter if the planet were closer to the Sun (but none are), or colder and longer if the planet were further from the Sun (as all are), but seasons are similar to ours -- namely, no seasons worth speaking of at the Equator, extreme seasons but always arctic at the Poles, and middling seasons, such as we are familiar with, at mid-latitudes.
+So on planets with no tilt there are no seasonal variations — just day/night and climatic zone variations.
+On planets with tilts similar to ours the seasons could be warmer and shorter if the planet were closer to the Sun (though none are), or colder and longer if the planet were further from the Sun (as all are), but seasons would be similar to ours — namely, no seasons worth speaking of at the Equator, extreme seasons but always arctic at the Poles, and middling seasons such as we are familiar with, at mid-latitudes.
 And on planets with extreme tilts, the Poles can become warmer than the Equator, and the Equator can become colder than the Poles.
-Of course, the fact that the only planets with such tilts never get warmer than 300 degrees below zero Fahrenheit sort of spoils the concept of "warmer" and "colder", but the variations are real, nonetheless.
+Of course, the fact that the only planets with such tilts never get warmer than 300 degrees below zero Fahrenheit somewhat spoils the concept of "warmer" and "colder", but the variations are still real.

-(review of all motions of stars and Sun, to this point? in any event, introduction to the next topic, which is how the various factors discussed so far, and others not discussed, such as day and night, and climatic zones, affect planetary temperatures, ? with specific examples ?)
+(review of all motions of stars and Sun to this point? in any event, should introduce the next topic, which is how the various factors discussed so far, and others not yet discussed, such as day and night and climatic zones affect planetary temperatures, ? perhaps with specific examples ?)

-(think about whether night and day and climatic zones should come before seasons, or afterwards... good arguments for both ways of doing it)
+(need to think about whether night and day and climatic zones should come before seasons, or afterwards... there are good arguments for both ways of doing it)